-Michael Power St. Joseph offers a multitude of program pathways to meet the needs and interests of students.
-Courses are offered at the Locally Developed, Applied, Open and Academic levels in Grades 9 and 10.
+Michael Power - St. Joseph offers a multitude of program pathways to meet the needs and interests of students.
+Courses are offered at the Locally Developed and De-Streamed levels in Grade 9.
+Courses are offered at the Locally Developed, Applied, Open and Academic levels in Grade 10.
 Courses are offered at the Locally Developed, College, Mixed (College and University), and University levels in Grades 11 and 12.

 The Special Education Department services to a wide range of students.
 The Resource Department oversees our MEDD Program, Learning Skills courses for students with an IEP, monitoring of students with an IEP, and enrichment opportunities for gifted students.

-In addition, a number of specialty programs are offered at MPSJ - the Extended French and International Baccalaureate Programs are renowned throughout the city.
+In addition, a number of specialty programs are offered at MPSJ.
+Our Extended French and International Baccalaureate Programs are renowned throughout the city.

-High standards of excellence are the tradition and continue to be the norm at Power.
-The athletic and extra-curricular achievements are too numerous to list.
-In 2018-2019 the school celebrated its 500th TCDAA championship.
+High standards of excellence are the tradition and continue to be the norm at MPSJ.
+The athletic and extracurricular achievements are too numerous to list.
+In 2018-2019, the school celebrated its 500th TCDAA championship.
 From swimming to skiing, golfing to wrestling, from the African-Canadian Heritage Collective to the science club, robotics to weightlifting, there is a sport or activity that is sure to catch the interest of the most discerning student.
 The list is almost endless!